William Hawkins (fl. c. 1600)

 Sir William Hawkins (fl. c.
-1600) was a representative of the English East India Company notable for being the commander of Hector, the first company ship to anchor at Surat in India on 24 August 1608.
+1600) was a representative of the English East India Company, notable for being the commander of Hector, the first company ship to anchor at Surat in India on 24 August 1608.

 Hawkins travelled to Agra and met the Mughal Emperor Jahangir in 1609.

-Life and career

 Early life

-William Hawkins was the eldest son of an English sea-captain, merchant, and slaver also named William Hawkins, (died 1589), and nephew of Admiral John Hawkins (1532–1595).
+William Hawkins was the eldest son of an English sea-captain, merchant, and slaver also named William Hawkins (died 1589), and a nephew of Admiral John Hawkins (1532–1595).

-In 1577, he took part in Francis Drake's voyage to the South Sea, presumably in the Elizabeth with John Wynter, though possibly in the Golden Hind with Drake himself.
+In 1577, he took part in Francis Drake's voyage to the South Sea, presumably aboard the Elizabeth with John Wynter, though possibly aboard the Golden Hind with Drake himself.

 In October 1581, he was nominated, apparently at the request of his uncle, as lieutenant to Edward Fenton.

-In May 1582, Hawkins was then further appointed to command an expedition to the East Indies and China, which sailed from England.
-However, Hawkins came to bad terms with Fenton and John Hawkins, due to jealousy of the claims which had been put forward on behalf of Hawkins to command the expedition; partly also, it may be, out of the insolent and insubordinate conduct of Hawkins himself.
-The enmity became intensified due to the official instruction to Fenton not to replace Hawkins.
-When the little fleet was sailing from Plymouth, Hawkins was still onshore, and Fenton put to sea without him; he was brought out in the Francis, one of the squadron's ships, and put on board his ship, the Leicester.
-Throughout the voyage, the captain and the lieutenant seem to have quarreled on every occasion until their arrival at the River Thames.
+In May 1582, Hawkins was further appointed to command an expedition to the East Indies and China that sailed from England.
+However, Hawkins came to be on bad terms with Fenton and John Hawkins due to jealousy over the claims that had been put forward on his behalf to command the expedition; partly also, it may be, because of Hawkins's own insolent and insubordinate conduct.
+The enmity intensified due to the official instruction to Fenton not to replace Hawkins.
+When the little fleet sailed from Plymouth, Hawkins was still onshore, and Fenton put to sea without him; he was brought out in the Francis, one of the squadron's ships, and put aboard his ship, the Leicester.
+Throughout the voyage, the captain and the lieutenant seem to have quarrelled on every occasion until they arrived at the River Thames.

-In 1587, Hawkins may probably be identified with the William Hawkyns who, commanded the Advice ship on the coast of Ireland.
+In 1587, Hawkins may be identified with the William Hawkyns who commanded the Advice on the coast of Ireland.

 In 1588, Hawkins once again commanded a ship named the Griffin in a battle against the Spanish Armada.
-It has been suggested that the commander of the Griffin was his father, then-mayor of Plymouth; although this was seemingly contradicted by the fact that on 19 July the Griffin was at sea with Sir Francis Drake, and the mayor of Plymouth was onshore collecting reinforcements.
-Hawkins was, however, not an uncommon Devonshire name, and it is quite possible that the commander of the Advice or Griffin belonged to some other family.
+It has been suggested that the commander of the Griffin was his father, then mayor of Plymouth; however, this was seemingly contradicted by the fact that on 19 July the Griffin was at sea with Sir Francis Drake, while the mayor of Plymouth was onshore collecting reinforcements.
+However, Hawkins was not an uncommon Devonshire name, and it is possible that the commander of the Advice or Griffin belonged to another family.